 Each gives you the chance to tell the recruiter about yourself in a different way.
 Resume, LinkedIn profile, and cover letter.
 The three main factors that will influence your chance of landing your dream job.

-Many might ask if it necessary to have all three, and the answer is simple: yes, it is.
+Many might ask if it is necessary to have all three, and the answer is simple: yes, it is.
 The way you speak about yourself in each will differ depending on the career you are aiming for.
 Your goal remains the same: to tell your professional story in the best way possible.

 No matter whether you are looking for a new job or trying to attract new clients.
 Your resume, cover letter, and LinkedIn profile will play a crucial role in the job hunt.
-Following are tips and tricks on how to put together the best profile by using these three platforms.
+The following are tips and tricks on how to put together the best profile by using these three platforms.